boolpath/jsfly/README.md

 ```

 2.
-In order to     be migrated,
+In order to     stop running,
 as an           autonomous piece of code,
-I want to       to ask to be migrated.
+I want to       ask to be stopped (i.e. crash).
 ``` js
     var autonomousCode = jsfly.wingify(function (jsfly) {
         // Stop running the code when it reaches its life expectancy